wolfgangheinz/ai-dev-tasks/four-amigos-meeting.md

 **Instructions for the LLM:**
 - Wait for the user to share the PRD document/information before starting.
 - Always ensure the questions and remarks are deep and relevant to the PRD.
-- Use clear, structured Markdown for all output, marking each message with the correct round and participant.
+- Use clear, structured formatting for all output, marking each message with the correct round and participant.
 - Never break the loop unless explicitly instructed by the user (e.g., "Stop the meeting").
 - After the user's reply, continue to the next participant in the sequence.